How Can I Watch TV Without Cable?

 But as you can see, there’s certainly no shortage of options available to you.
 What’s more amazing is that these are just a few of the many that exist out there; with new ones being created all the time.

-So this should definitely aid you in finding out what’s best for you, and if you even need to cut the proverbial cord so to speak.
+So hopefully this aids you in finding out what’s best for you, and if you even need to cut the proverbial cord so to speak.